High Blood Pressure: Kids Can Have It, Too

 lifestyle changes.
 This includes losing weight, exercising more, and eating a healthier

 diet.
-In some cases, your child's healthcare provider may also give your child medicine
+In some cases, your child's provider may also give them medicine to help control

 Regular exercise helps control weight and may keep blood pressure in check.
 Regular

-exercise means 30 to 60 minutes of physical activity on most days.
-Activities that
+exercise means at least 60 minutes of moderate-to-vigorous physical activity daily

 A healthy diet for a child with high blood pressure should include: